 Making your own refreshing beer is easier than you might think.
 With a simple beer brewing kit, such as the set below, you can get started brewing your own craft beer from home.

 Realistically speaking, you probably already play a ton, but if you haven’t touched a game controller in the past 10 years, maybe it’s time to pick one back up again.
-There are a plethora of new and improved consoles out there in 2020 featuring both exciting brand new games and newer takes on classic favorites.
-Right now, we’re having too much reminiscing our Mortal Kombat days with their newest edition to the mix than any other game, but the gaming possibilities are genuinely endless on this thing.
+There are a plethora of new and improved consoles out there in 2021 featuring both exciting brand new games and newer takes on classic favorites.
+Right now, we’re anticipating the hell out of Final Fantasy VII for PS5.

 For guys that are into fashion, we suggest screwing around and seeing what you can do in the realm of sewing.
 A dope way to get started is by heading to your local thrift store, picking out some patterns you like via old tees, sheets, dresses or anything else you might find on your trip, and attaching various patterns to a pair of old jeans or adding pockets to a solid button-down you haven’t worn in a few years.
 Once you get more comfortable, use these thrifted patterns to create full-on shirts, bucket hats, ties and pants.
 You’ll be dripping in style.